Lionskey/HeadHunter-C/README.md

-This project was a fun way to learn C. It is not practical, do not use it.
+This project was a fun way to learn C in highschool.
+It is not operationally sound, do not use it.

 ## Dependencies
 mingw-w64 (For cross compilation to Windows)